 - Cuisine: American

 - Serving Size: 2/3 cup without cream topping

 Keywords: vegan overnight oats, pumpkin overnight oats, healthy breakfast recipes

-Get ready for more Fall inspired recipes this week ya’ll.
-I’m feeling inspired, nourished, and ready for a change.
-And I’ll discuss more on that topic later.
+Get ready for more cozy recipe!
+Fall is upon us!
+I’m feeling ready for a change.
+And I’m sure you’d agree.

 Have you ever made vegan overnight oats?
 How about a sweet version of cashew cream?

 The two are made for each other.
 Like a LOT!